kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 `gid_attr_map` chooses which attribute is used for domain local groups in presentation.
 Defaults to `spn`.
 Groups from a trust will always use spn.

-You can then check the communication status of the daemon as any user account.
+You can then check the communication status of the daemon:

-    $ kanidm_unixd_status
+    kanidm_unixd_status

 If the daemon is working, you should see: